 While the advancements in storage density led to decreased costs and more widespread use in universities and businesses, these early takes on the HDD were still very expensive.
 Real advancement didn’t come until things got personal.

-Hard Drives & the PC Revolution
+Hard Drives and the PC Revolution

 IBM introduced the first 1GB HDD in 1980.
 However, at a cost of $44,000, it wasn’t exactly priced to find a way into the home of the average consumer.
 The fact that it weighed 500 pounds presented another rather large problem.